iseahound/ImagePut/README.md

 **ImagePutHBitmap** - Returns an hBitmap handle.
 The pixel format of an hBitmap is in pARGB, so any conversion between pre-multiplied ARGB and ARGB will introduce rounding errors.
 The result is that any image with transparency will look visually identical to the source, but not be pixel perfect causing `ImageEqual` to fail.
 RGB images without an alpha channel are unaffected.
 An alpha color can be specified as the replacement color of transparent pixels.

+**ImagePutHex** - Puts the image into a file format and returns a hexadecimal encoded string.

+**ImagePutHIcon** - Puts the image into an icon and returns the handle.

+**ImagePutRandomAccessStream** - Puts the image into a file format and returns a pointer to a RandomAccessStream.

 **ImagePutScreenshot** - Returns an `[x,y,w,h]` array.
 Puts the image directly on the screen's device context.
 Therefore the image will be drawn over by other applications.
 Takes an `[x,y,w,h]` array.
 Parameters can be omitted like `[0,0]`.
 An alpha color can be specified as the replacement color of transparent pixels.

+**ImagePutStream** - Puts the image into a file format and returns a pointer to a stream.

 **ImagePutWallpaper** - Returns `"wallpaper"`.
 Puts the image as the wallpaper.
 Whether the image will be streched, filled, tiled, etc. depends on your desktop personalization settings.